24 Low-Cost Bathroom Updates That Won't Drain Your Savings

 Add some glam into your powder room with affordable new features, such as a dramatic round mirror and bold patterned wallpaper.
 There’s no faster way to update a small space than with a DIY weekend wallpaper project.
-If you already have a vanity, consider updating the faucet for another quick refreshed feature.
+Finish the look with a gilded mirror, which adds a bit of sparkle to the utilitarian space.

 Snag a flea market console or occasional table for just a few dollars and convert it into a stylish primitive vanity.
 A table also offers a comfortable surface height to support a vessel-style sink.
 Retrofit the top to accept a faucet.
 Or, use a wall-mount faucet, and there’s no need to cut into the table.
 Moisture-proof and protect the wood top with several coats of clear polyurethane.

-Paint or refinish the cabinet doors for a quick and easy update.
-Also, install a new toilet seat and add a few matching accessories such as towel bars and a toilet paper holder.
+Paint or refinish cabinet doors for a quick and easy bathroom update.
+In an otherwise neutral bathroom, this green vanity pairs with yellow accessories for a playful focal point.
+For more cheap ways to update a bathroom, install a new toilet seat, or add a few matching accessories such as towel bars and a toilet paper holder.
 Switch out your shower controls and other hardware to create a unified suite look in just a few hours.

 When your existing vanity cabinet offers good storage, nice lines, and sturdy construction, renew the look with a fresh coat of paint or stain.
 For a previously stained cabinet, sand off the old finish and apply updated stain color.
 You should also sand the gloss off a previously painted cabinet and smooth out any damage with filler, and then apply a coat of primer.
 Finish with a top coat of color.